 Apple cider vinegar is an excellent natural expectorant that helps loosen phlegm to relieve sore throats.
 Moreover, ACV can also be a natural immune-stimulating agent that helps prevent sore throats caused by viral and bacterial diseases.
 In addition, the acidity that balances the pH levels of your throat environment makes it hostile for microbes to live.

 Add 1 tablespoon of apple cider vinegar and 1 tablespoon of honey to a cup of hot water.
 Mix well and drink this solution 2-3 times a day.
-You can also add 1 teaspoon of cider vinegar to a glass of water and gargle several times every day.
+You can also add 1 teaspoon of cider vinegar to a glass of water and gargle several times daily.

 5. Honey